metalbear-co/mirrord.dev/content/docs/overview/quick-start.md

 ---

 ### Requirements
-mirrord runs on your local machine and in your cluster.
+mirrord runs on your local machine and in your Kubernetes cluster.
 - MacOS (Intel, Silicon) and Linux (x86_64) are supported for the local machine.
-- Kubernetes is supported for the cloud cluster.
 - kubectl needs to be configured on the local machine.